Anarbb/LibreRecipes/README.md

 # LibreRecipes
-> A bloat free recipe website made in Flask
+> A bloat free recipe website made in Flask for normies

 This is an OpenSource crowd-sourced cooking recipes website, this is a personal project but feel free to fork it and edit any code to your needs just keep it open source as the ``LICENSE`` implies.